julzhk/julzhk.github.io/content/quarto_publishing_system.md

 I find the data exploration ecosystem to be extremely useful and interesting.
 And it's bubbling up with new tools all the time.: eg: Jupyter Notebooks, Streamlit, Voila and all the rest.

-Here's one perhaps less well know :[Quarto](https://quarto.org) : it's got that great mix of  markdown text plus code in a Jupyter Notebook with nice output options.
+Here's a use case for one perhaps less well know :[Quarto](https://quarto.org) : it's got that great mix of  markdown text plus code in a Jupyter Notebook with nice output options.
+We can use it to output our Notebook results into a professional report document.

 ## Quarto and Locust and performance testing

-Recently I had to perform some performance testing on a web application under simulated - but realistic - loads  so I used [Locust](https://locust.io) to automatically generate realistic load profiles of a cohort of users.
+Recently I had to perform some performance testing on a web application under simulated (but realistic) loads,  so I used [Locust](https://locust.io) to automatically generate realistic load profiles of a cohort of users.

+Writing and running Locust tests is easy (and quite fun) but the tricky thing was automating the running of the tests and generating a report: it was tiresome to manually run each test and compile the results - all from a single command.
+Each performance test took at least ten minutes.
+Annoying to have to baby-sit, waiting for the run to finish to start the next one.

+Here's how I went about it.
+It's not that technically challenging really – just wiring up os.system calls from the notebook.
+But this way makes the running multiple test runs; generate a report all self-contained and repeatable.

-There's quite a lot of subtle details to getting load tests right.
-You have to be careful that you're testing what you think you're testing.
-More on that later, let's keep it simple: imagine you want to test a system under the following load:  a cohort of simulated users randomly clicking a link every few seconds.
+There's quite a lot of subtle details in getting load tests right.
+You have to be careful that you're testing what you think you're testing!
+More on that another time perhaps, so let's keep it
+simple:
+imagine you
+want to single test of a system under the following load:  a cohort of simulated users randomly clicking a link every few seconds.
 The number of these users increases linearly over a minute, then plateaus, then decreases back to zero.

 Locust makes this type of test extremely convenient and can simulate thousands of simulataneous users nicely, as it defines the user behaviour in a Python class.
 This can be executed from the